-Get more customers, add value to your business, attain goals in a defined time frame, increase sales and revenue, become a thought leader of your industry, name it SEO can help you achieve it.
+Get more customers, add value to your business, attain goals in a defined time frame, increase sales and revenue, and become a thought Leader in your industry, name it SEO can help you achieve it.

 Let’s begin with an example,